photoprism/photoprism-docs/docs/user-guide/faq.md

 ??? question "Why does the count in *Search* not match the count of files in *Originals*?"

-    The *Originals* section shows files, whereas the *Search* shows photos and videos.
+    *Library > Originals* shows actual files, whereas *Search* counts unique photos and videos.

-    Photos and video can consist of multiple files:
+    Photos and videos may have more than one file, for example:

-    * A raw file + related jpg file + related xmp file = 3 files but 1 photo
+    * A raw file + related jpg file + related xmp file = 3 files, 1 photo
-    * A mp4 file + related jpg file = 2 files but 1 video
+    * A mp4 file + related jpg file = 2 files, 1 video

     It is also possible that multiple .jpg files are stacked because they are related to each other.